charitylefosa/simple_shell/README.md

+# Simple Shell Project

+## Objectives

-Collaboration to make our own limited versoin of the unix shell- simple shell.
+Collaborate as a group to make our own limited versoin of the unix shell

+### Collaborators

+Charity Lefosa
+Phefumlela Madyo